tech-med/medlearnity.com/src/content/blog/how-to-study-for-usmle-step-1/index.md

 - Pack high-energy snacks and a quick, no-fuss, nutritious lunch (like a wrap or a sandwich).
 - If you're a coffee person, have lots of coffee on hand.
 - Don't analyze and worry about what you did in the previous blocks.
 Complete a block, forget about it, and keep moving forward.
 Your goal is to complete your exam in the best possible frame of mind and mental sharpness.
 - Yes, you tried to plan for everything - but don't be fazed by the unexpected.
-Keep calm and carry on!
+Keep calm and carry on

-## How to Study for USMLE Step 1: Get an Expert Tutor Today!
+## How to Study for USMLE Step 1: Get an Expert Tutor Today

 You've got some pro study tips on how to study for USMLE Step 1.
 But, we understand all the hard work that goes into making your study schedule, understanding the material, completing the practice questions, reviewing the answer explanations, and keeping track of your progress.

 You need as much expert help as you can get, and [Medlearnity](https://www.medlearnity.com/about/) can help you streamline your entire USMLE Step 1 prep process.
 We have a team of practicing physicians who will guide you through your study for USMLE Step 1.
-So book your [free one-hour tutoring session](https://www.medlearnity.com/start-here/) today and experience the benefits of getting [expert USMLE Step 1 tutoring](https://www.medlearnity.com/usmle-tutoring-step-1/) customized just for you!
+So book your [free one-hour tutoring session](https://www.medlearnity.com/start-here/) today and experience the benefits of getting [expert USMLE Step 1 tutoring](https://www.medlearnity.com/usmle-tutoring-step-1/) customized just for you
 [![we've helped over 500 medical students meet and exceed their goals for every step of the usmle](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2022/06/01-start-here.png)](https://www.medlearnity.com/start-here/)